-As an English literature student at Surrey, you will be introduced to an exciting and challenging environment that combines conventional teaching with a wide range of opportunities for you to engage with a vibrant research culture and arts activities.
+As an English literature student at Surrey, you’ll be introduced to an exciting and thought-provoking cultural environment.
+We combine conventional teaching with a wide range of opportunities for you to engage with a vibrant research culture and arts activities.

 Regular visiting guest speakers and research seminars will inject a specialised interest into the course and encourage you to consider areas for further study.

-English at Surrey enjoys connections with contemporary writers through the poets-in-residence scheme, the annual Morag Morris Poetry Lecture, the Surrey Poetry Festival and the Surrey New Writers Festival.
+English literature students at Surrey enjoy connections with contemporary writers through the Distinguished Writer in Residence (the internationally renowned writer and film-maker, Iain Sinclair), the University's Poet in Residence, the annual Morag Morris Poetry Lecture, the Surrey Poetry Festival and the Surrey New Writers Festival.

 Guildford itself provides considerable access to arts activities, including the Yvonne Arnaud Theatre, which puts on new and canonical plays, the Guildford Book Festival, and a host of galleries, libraries and archives that will stimulate and support your independent studies.

-You will have opportunities to see plays at the National Theatre, the Barbican and the Globe Theatre.
-You will be able to watch new films in the major West End cinemas and classic movies at the National Film Theatre.
+You’ll have opportunities to see plays at the National Theatre, the Barbican and the Globe Theatre.
+You’ll also be able to watch new films in major the West End cinemas and classic movies at the National Film Theatre.

-This wide choice of activities will complement your studies in English Literature at Surrey, and you will be encouraged to draw inspiration from them in your work for your degree.
+This wide choice of activities will complement your studies in English Literature at Surrey, and you’ll be encouraged to draw inspiration from them in your work for your course.

 Terms and conditions

 When you accept an offer of a place at the University of Surrey, you are agreeing to comply with our policies and regulations, and our terms and conditions.
 These terms and conditions are provided in two stages: first when we make an offer and second when students who have accepted their offers register to study at the University.
 View our offer terms and conditions and our generic registration terms and conditions (PDF) as a guide as to what to expect.